 The eastbound lanes of Palmetto Park Road were closed this afternoon between Shorewind Drive (Boca Winds) and Riverside, about 2 miles west of US-441.
 The closure resulted from a two-car accident where one vehicle, a new Kia Optima, rolled over and an older Lincoln Town Car ended up in the median.
+If this happens to you and it wasn’t your fault, you will want to find a good injury lawyer to address your case.
+If you’re in the UK, I’ve heard that Aston Knight Solicitors were excellent on their most recent cases and got great returns.

 We talked to a few people at the scene, though none saw the accident happen.
 As best we understand it the Town Car, with an elderly driver, was coming out of Boca Winds making a right turn onto Palmetto.
 The Optima driven by a West Boca High School student, was traveling straight and was unable to avoid the Town Car.
 Some suspect the Optima was speeding but we suspect that may not be accurate.

 While the Optima did roll, it did not travel very far from the point of collision, the vehicles did not appear to have dramatic damage (other than from the rollover), and we’re told the injuries were not critical.
+Regardless, injuries were sustained nonetheless; this may lead the victims to consider the services of a personal injury attorney jacksonville fl to help them with their potential claim.

 From a legal perspective the general rule is that the vehicle traveling straight (the Optima) has right of way and primary responsibility for the accident falls on the vehicle turning (the Town Car).
 There did not appear to be any obstruction interfering with the drivers’ ability to see each other.
+There can be several options for legal compensation based on this perspective alone, which you can learn more about online.

 Eventually a tow operator was able to roll the Optima back to right-side up.
 We caught most of that operation on video, and here’s a short version of that: